nemild/cli_for_full_stack/README.md

 -i | ignore case
 -w | ignore whitespace
 -u | user
--h | pretty format the size (from bytes to mb/kb/etc), don’t use this when sorting
+-h | pretty format the size (from bytes to mb/kb/etc), if using this when sorting, use sort -h (only non-Mac) --color | use color

 #### cd: Change Directory
 ```bash